joshbegley/nyt-latest/previous.md

 `At the inaugural meeting of his new organization, President Trump also endorsed a divisive foreign leader and heard an attack on his former prosecutor, Jack Smith.`\
 https://nytimes.com/2026/02/19/us/politics/trump-board-of-peace.html

-**Women's Champions League quarter-finals set: Arsenal to meet Chelsea, plus an El Clasico meeting**\
+**Women's Champions League quarter-finals set: Arsenal to meet Chelsea, plus a Clasico meeting**\
-`Arsenal, Real Madrid, Manchester United and Wolfsburg are through to the Champions League quarter-finals, where tough tests await.`\
+`Arsenal, Real Madrid, Manchester United and Wolfsburg are through to the Champions League quarter-finals, where tough tests await`\
 https://nytimes.com/athletic/7058566/2026/02/19/womens-champions-league-arsenal-manchester-united-el-clasico/

 **With ‘Tremendous’ Deals at Stake, Trump Is Bringing Russia in From the Cold**\